-A Myanmar court on Tuesday sentenced a prominent lawmaker and a writer to 20 years in prison on charges of high treason and defamation for making inflammatory speeches against the government at a public event, those involved in the case said.
+A Myanmar court on Tuesday sentenced a prominent lawmaker and a writer to 20 years in prison on charges of high treason and incitement for making inflammatory speeches against the government at a public event, those involved in the case said.

 Both men were arrested in January 2018 after giving speeches at a public event in Rathedaung township in Myanmar’s volatile Rakhine state, and formally charged in September 2018.

 During his speech at the event commemorating the 233rd anniversary of the fall of the Arakan Kingdom in Rakhine, Aye Maung is said to have accused the ethnic Bamar-dominated ruling National League for Democracy (NLD) government of treating the ethnic Rakhine people like “slaves,” according to a report in the magazine Frontier Myanmar.

 A day after the speech, police opened fire on a crowd of ethnic Rakhine protesters, killing at least seven of them.

 After the sentencing, hundreds of Rakhine locals who came to court to show their support chanted slogans to show their disapproval of the lengthy prison sentences for the Rakhine politician.

 Aye Maung was elected to Myanmar’s lower house of parliament in 2017 as an ANP representative for Ann township, though he later held the seat as an independent after resigning from the party later that year.

 After he was arrested, Aye Maung sought to form a new political group called the Arakan Front Party, which the country’s Union Election Commission approved in October 2018, Frontier Myanmar said.

 “Politics is very terrifying,” Aye Maung told reporters after his sentencing.